 Since completing my formal education, I have been involved in monthly study group meetings and regular continuing education courses.
 I attend the yearly Yankee Dental Symposium in Boston, and have attended at least one additional intensive multi-day course a year.
 I am also involved in the Seattle Study Club, a high-level study group that focuses on multidisciplinary treatment planning to achieve better, longer-lasting dentistry.

 Outside the Office

-My husband Brad and I, and our dog Ralph, live in the Boston area.
-I am an avid skier, tennis and volleyball player, and have dabbled in triathlons, having finished the Duxbury Tri twice.
+My husband Brad and I live in the Boston area, with our dog Ralph.
+I am an avid photographer, skier, tennis and volleyball player, and have dabbled in triathlons, having finished the Duxbury Tri twice.
 I love spending time with my siblings and many nieces and nephews, all of whom live locally.
 When I am not at home or work, I can usually be found in Provincetown.